fathertime100/apollo-coin/README.md

 1. Setup a Linux Ubuntu 16.04 virtual private server (VPS) from [Vultr](https://www.vultr.com/?ref=7348757).
 This server costs $5 USD / month.
 If you need help setting up a VPS with Vultr, please watch this [video on how to set up a Vultr VPS with Ubuntu 16.04](https://youtu.be/jsP3K0D6ONE).
 2. SSH into your server using Terminal on a Mac or [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on Windows.
 If this is your first time doing this, please watch the video in step 1.
-3. Copy and paste the below code snippet into your SSH session and hit enter.
+3. Copy and paste the below command into your SSH session and hit enter.
 This will download the masternode installation script onto your VPS.
 ```
 wget -q https://raw.githubusercontent.com/fathertime100/apollon/master/apollon_install.sh
 ```
 4. Install your server.
-Copy and paste this code into your SSH session and press enter.
+Copy and paste the below command into your SSH session and press enter.
 Note that this process will take between about 30 minutes to complete.
 ```
 bash apollon_install.sh
 ```